 I’m sure there is an admiration and respect between Negroni lovers and bartenders when you order a Negroni.
 A barely detectable nod that says you know your drinks.
 I have come across this a few times, especially when I have been in a bar with my partner, who often prefers mojitos or long drinks; when the drinks are brought to the table everyone automatically assumes the Negroni is for him and the mojito for me.
 Maybe because he naturally seems such a relaxed guy or maybe they just don’t see so many women drinking Negronis… Either way, when I switch the drinks around I’m sure the bartender delivers an accepting look/nod to show we are part of the secret Negroni gang.
 Has this happened to you, or perhaps I am just going a little crazy…?
 It is Negroni Week, after all…

 Negroni Week was launched by Campari in 2013 with the very admirable aim of trying to raise money for various charities across the world.
-Negroni Week is hugely popular in the US, but this year it has finally made its way to the UK.
+Negroni Week is hugely popular in the US, but it has finally made its way to the UK and beyond.
 During the week you should be spoiled for choice as hundreds of bars and restaurants are hosting Negroni-related events, and Negronis and other Campari-based drinks are coming in many shapes and forms.

 See the Negroni Week website for events and bars near you.
 You don’t have to live in London to attend as there are many venues across the country also taking part – or just rock up to your favourite local bar and ask for one (and see if you can spot the knowing glint of bartender approval…).

 Negroni Fact #1 When Orson Wells worked in Rome in 1947 he tried his first Negroni and famously said: “The bitters are excellent for your liver; the gin is bad for you.
 They balance each other.”